horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 So don't do that.
 Anyways, just food for thought.
 If you like an author, it's important to support them with your money.

-On the history of this topic (and some good math references, honestly):
+On the history of this mathematical era (great mathematical references):

 * [Carl Friedrich Gauss: Titan of Science][1]
 * [Mathematics and its History][3]
 * [The Real And The Complex: A History of Analysis in the 19th Century][4]
+* [Mathematical Thought From Ancient to Modern Times][19]

 On elliptic topics and modular forms: